Henri Prost: Accomplishments

-Henri Prost along with Tony Garnier, Léon Jausseley, and Ernest Hébrard is considered as a pioneer of the French urbanism.
-His ideas and architectural plans were representative of the first generation of French urbanists with all their achievements and limitations.
+Henri Prost, along with Tony Garnier, Léon Jausseley, and Ernest Hébrard is considered as a pioneer of French urbanism.
+His ideas and architectural plans were representative of the first generation of French urbanists, with all their achievements and limitations.
 In 1902, Prost made a design drawing of a national printing office in Italy and was subsequently awarded with the Prix de Rome scholarship.
 His plans for the restoration of the Hagia Sophia in Constantinople received a medal at the Salon des Artistes Français in 1912.
 Prost was the co-founder in 1911 of the Société française des urbanistes (SFU) with architects Donat Alfred Agache, Mr. Auburtin, A. Bérard, Eugène Hénard (Architect of the City of Paris), Léon Jaussely, A. Parenty, engineer Jean Claude Nicolas Forestier and the landscape architect Edouard Redont.
 He became a member of the Central Society of Architects in 1930.
-He was elected member of the Academy of Fine Arts in 1933.
-He served as Director of the Special School of Architecture from 1929 to 1959.
+He was elected as a member of the Academy of Fine Arts in 1933.
+He served as the Director of the Special School of Architecture from 1929 to 1959.
 On 23 January 1941, he was made a member of the National Council of Vichy France.